Minced vs Whole Onions: Storage, Usage & Buying Guide

 Features to Look For

-• Appearance: Choose onions that are firm, with no soft spots or blemishes.
+• Appearance: Firm with no soft spots or blemishes (USDA produce quality standard).

-• Size: Larger onions may have a stronger flavor, while smaller ones are often sweeter and milder.
+• Size: Larger onions have stronger flavor; smaller ones are sweeter.

 Best Uses and Target Audience

-• For home cooks: Yellow onions are a safe bet for everyday cooking.
+• For home cooks: Yellow onions are the safest choice for everyday meals.

-• For chefs: Red and white onions offer more flavor variety for gourmet dishes.
+• For chefs: Red and white onions add gourmet depth to dishes.

-• For health enthusiasts: Green onions are a nutritious choice, rich in vitamins and antioxidants.
+• For health enthusiasts: Green onions are rich in vitamins and antioxidants.

 onion buying guide